-Teach the Difference Between Night and Day
+Teach the Difference between Night and Day

-Naptime — For Mom Too
+Baby sleep time — For Mom Too

-Use your baby’s naptime as a time to catch up on sleep yourself.
+One of the newborn baby sleep techniques is to use your baby’s naptime as a time to catch up on sleep yourself.
 As tempting as it is to use naptime to get things done, you’ll be able to cope better if you nap when your baby does.

 *Adapted from Sleeping Through the Night: How Infants, Toddlers, and Their Parents Can Get a Good Night’s Sleep by Dr. Jodi Mindell and from an article by the baby care experts at JOHNSON’S®.

 Moms around the world trust JOHNSON’S® to care for their babies

 We are committed to working with moms, healthcare experts and scientists to ensure our products continue achieving the highest standards in safety, quality and care.